List of people indicted in the International Criminal Court: Tohami Khaled

 Tohami Khaled was indicted on 13 April 2013 on four counts of crimes against humanity and three counts of war crimes with regard to the situation in Libya.
 The arrest warrant against him was unsealed on 24 April 2017.
 Khaled served as the head of the Internal Security Agency ("ISA") of Libya from the beginning of the Libyan Civil War in February 2011 through August 2011.
 During that period, members of the ISA arrested persons who were perceived by the Libyan government to be opposed to the rule of the country's leader, Muammar Gaddafi.
 Persons arrested by the ISA "were subjected to various forms of mistreatment, including severe beatings, electrocution, acts of sexual violence and rape, solitary confinement, deprivation of food and water, inhumane conditions of detention, mock executions, threats of killing and rape".
 The ISA conducted these activities throughout Libya, including in the cities of Benghazi, Misrata, Sirte, Tajura, Tawergha, Tripoli, and Zawiya.
 Khaled is accused of being responsible for crimes against humanity and war crimes both as a participant and as the commander of the ISA.
 Specifically, the Prosecutor alleges that Khaled is responsible for the crimes against humanity of imprisonment, torture, other inhumane acts, and persecution and the war crimes of torture, cruel treatment, and outrages upon personal dignity.
-Khaled is currently a fugitive, although he is believed to have fled to Egypt during the defeat of Gaddafi's forces.
+Khaled was believed to have fled to Egypt during the defeat of Gaddafi's forces and is currently still at large.

 Joseph Kony

 Joseph Kony was indicted on 8 July 2005 on 12 counts of crimes against humanity and 21 counts of war crimes with regard to the situation in Uganda.
 He is alleged to be the chairperson and commander-in-chief of the Lord's Resistance Army (LRA), an armed group which has been waging a guerrilla campaign since 1987 against the Ugandan government.
 According to the arrest warrant issued for him, since 1 July 2002 "the LRA has engaged in a cycle of violence and established a pattern of 'brutalization of civilians' by acts including murder, abduction, sexual enslavement, mutilation, as well as mass burnings of houses and looting of camp settlements" and furthermore "that abducted civilians, including children, are said to have been forcibly 'recruited' as fighters, porters and sex slaves to serve the LRA and to contribute to attacks against the Ugandan army and civilian communities".
-Kony is currently at large and his whereabouts are unknown, although he is suspected to be in either the Central African Republic or a neighboring country.
+Kony is currently at large and his whereabouts are unknown, although he is suspected to be in either the Central African Republic or a nearby country.